 Treatment Technologies

-Treatment technologies for PFAS-impacted matrices including soil and water are still evolving.
+Treatment technologies for sources of PFAS-impacted matrices including soil and water are still evolving.
 Remedial alternatives are being prioritized based on the overall protection of drinking water supplies, reduction of risk to sensitive receptors such as ecological receptors and environmental resources, and reduction of source area mass.

 At this point, a variety of treatment technologies are available at different stages of implementation.
 The field-implemented technologies that are demonstrated at full-scale for liquids are sorption technologies such as granular activated carbon and ion exchange resin.
 Additionally, reverse osmosis that pushes water under pressure through a semipermeable membrane has been demonstrated at full-scale for PFAS removal.